nabin3/python_TDD_WEB/README.md

 A place to write down things that occur to us as we’re coding, so that we can finish up what we’re doing and come back to them later.

+## If functional_test behave wired:
+If something strange is going on with your FTs,it’s always worth trying to upgrade Selenium.
+### Story:
+I found the FTs hung when I tried to run them.
+It turns out that Firefox had auto-updated itself overnight, and my versions of Selenium and Geckodriver needed upgrading too.
+A quick visit to the geckodriver releases page confirmed there was a new version out.So a few downloads and upgrades were in order:
+* A quick pip install --upgrade selenium first.
+* Then a quick download of the new geckodriver.
+* I saved a backup copy of the old one somewhere, and put the new one in its place somewhere on the PATH.
+* And a quick check with geckodriver --version confirms the new one was ready to go.
+The FTs were then back to running the way I expected them to.